2025 FIFA Club World Cup: Broadcasting

 In July 2024, FIFA opened bids for media rights to the Club World Cup in the Americas, Asia, the Middle East and North Africa.
-It was reported that Apple Inc. (owner of the global rights to Major League Soccer) had attempted to make a $1 billion bid for global rights to the 2025 Club World Cup, but negotiations with FIFA were reportedly stalled; the bid was said to be a quarter of what FIFA had targeted for the rights to the tournament.
+It was reported that Apple (owner of the global rights to Major League Soccer) had attempted to make a $1 billion bid for global rights to the 2025 Club World Cup, but negotiations with FIFA had reportedly stalled; the bid was said to be a quarter of what FIFA had targeted for the rights to the tournament.
 On September 19, 2024, FIFA called an emergency meeting to discuss broadcasting rights, as it had not yet reached deals in a number of major markets.

 On December 4, 2024, DAZN acquired global rights to the tournament for €1 billion, streaming all matches for free.
 DAZN would also collaborate with Host Broadcasting Services (HBS) on aspects of the world feed production.
 In some regions, DAZN sublicensed coverage to linear television broadcasters.
 In the United States, DAZN reached sub-licensing and co-production agreements with Warner Bros.
 Discovery's TNT Sports (English) and TelevisaUnivision's TUDN (Spanish), under which their respective properties would hold exclusive rights to portions of the tournament.
 The two divisions would co-produce studio programming for the tournament seen across their properties and DAZN, with TNT Sports originating English-language coverage from its studios in Atlanta.

+Media reports suggested that DAZN struggled to find a buyer in the UK, as the BBC was unwilling to sublicense for fear of promoting a commercial broadcaster, and ITV had attempted to obtain the rights for free before the deal was signed with DAZN.
+The rights were eventually sublicensed to 5, which enjoyed strong ratings in the 16–34 demographic.

 On April 10, 2025, Chinese streaming platform Migu acquired broadcast rights in China to the 2025 and 2029 Club World Cup.
 Since DAZN does not operate in China, it was understood that FIFA negotiated the deal with Migu directly in partnership with the Chinese Football Association.
 On June 11, 2025, Coupang Play in South Korea announced it would provide coverage of the FIFA Club World Cup under a separate pricing plan to its basic plan.
 In the days prior to the tournament, Sportradar announced agreements to serve as the exclusive provider of real-time sports betting data for the tournament, expanding upon existing agreements with FIFA to provide match integrity services.
 The agreement also included non-exclusive rights to distribute DAZN's coverage of the tournament via sports betting platforms.

 The following is the list of DAZN sublicensed broadcasters: